Happy Chandler: Aspirations

-Appointment
+Appointment and tenure

 On October 9, 1939, following the death of Senator Logan, Chandler resigned as governor, elevating Lieutenant Governor Keen Johnson to the governorship.
 The following day, Johnson appointed Chandler to Logan's vacated seat in the Senate.
-In a special election to fill the remainder of the unexpired term, Chandler then first defeated Charles R. Farnsley in the Democratic primary and Republican Walter B. Smith by a vote of 561,151 to 401,812 in the November 5, 1940, general election.
+In a special election to fill the remainder of the unexpired term, Chandler then first defeated Charles R. Farnsley in the Democratic primary and Republican Walter B. Smith by 159,339 votes in the November 5, 1940, general election.
 Although he never forgave Roosevelt for backing Barkley in the 1938 senatorial primary, he generally supported the Roosevelt administration except for parts of the New Deal.

 Chandler's mentor, Harry F. Byrd, led a group of Southern conservatives in the Senate, and through Byrd's influence, Chandler was appointed to the Committee on Military Affairs.
 In 1943, he was part of a five-person delegation from the Military Affairs Committee that traveled the world, inspecting US military bases.
-He vociferously disagreed with Roosevelt's decision to prioritize the European Theatre in World War II over the pacific Theatre.
+He vociferously disagreed with Roosevelt's decision to prioritize the European Theatre in World War II over the Pacific Theatre.

 Chandler upset many in the black community by voting against an anti-lynching bill soon after taking office.
 The bill levied fines against local governments and individual government officials in counties in which illegal lynchings had occurred.
 Of his vote against the bill, Chandler remarked, "I am against lynching by anybody and of anybody, black or white, but the present bill carries penalties on local officials and local subdivisions which I think are too severe."
 The bill passed in the House of Representatives but died in the Senate.
 Later, Chandler joined with Southern senators in opposing the repeal of poll taxes, which had been long used as a mechanism to prevent blacks from voting.